MischaU8/yumyum/unsorted/extend-sheet-trim-tip_LTD5XzbUrKg.md

 same sheet it encounters will
-automatically be trimmed use this handy feature of the extend sheet tool to enhance asset creation and plasticity oh look at the time
+automatically be trimmed use this handy feature of the extend sheet tool to enhance asset creation and plasticity